ksidd27/IIITBBSR-ADSALAB/ADSA_LAB_01/Question_1/README.md

 f12(n) = 2^n

 Now the function grows much faster than all polynomials and logarithmic terms, fitting correctly at the top of the order.

-The theoretical increasing order of the functions is: